-The Syncro XT+ combined CIE/ECD is highly configurable and can be programmed in an almost infinite number of ways, some of which will not give the visual and audible indications expected from a fire and extinguishing system.
+As such, it can be programmed in an almost infinite number of ways, some of which will not give the visual and audible indications expected from a fire system.

 Any re-programming from the factory default settings must therefore be carried out by competent fire systems engineers and thoroughly tested against the system plans before final commissioning.